Do I need a third-party administrator (TPA)?

 Conclusion

-Outsourcing administration of your self-funded health plans to a TPA can be a tempting option, but it comes with more up-front costs, a less direct line of support for your employees, and loss of control of your benefit.
+Outsourcing administration of your level-funded or self-funded employer health plan to a TPA can be a tempting option, but it comes with more up-front costs, a less direct line of support for your employees, and loss of control of your benefit.

-If you prefer the independence of administering your HRA on your own but want a time-saving tool to handle the more tedious tasks, contact us at PeopleKeep to get started.
+If you are considering an HRA for your health benefit and want the independence of administering it on your own, but want a time-saving tool to handle the more tedious tasks, schedule a call with a PeopleKeep HRA specialist to get started.